Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Concepts used: more details

 \section{Concepts used: more details}

 Here, we provide additional results regarding learning CUB concepts from Section 4.2 of the main paper.
-Figure~\ref{fig:cub_learnability_supp} contains the histograms of the normalized AP scores for the 112 concepts from CUB~\cite{WahCUB_200_2011} used in Concept Bottleneck~\cite{koh2020conceptbottleneck} as well as the APs for the target bird classes learned by the model.
+The CUB dataset was used by Concept Bottleneck~\cite{koh2020conceptbottleneck}, an interpretable-by-design model.
+This method learned the concepts as an intermediate layer within the network, and then used these concepts to pretdict the target class.
+Figure~\ref{fig:cub_learnability_supp} contains the histograms of the normalized AP scores for the 112 concepts from CUB~\cite{WahCUB_200_2011} as well as the APs for the target bird classes learned by the model.
 Similar to learning classifiers for the Broden~\cite{bau2017netdissect} concepts, we learn a linear model using features from an Imagenet~\cite{russakovsky2015imagenet} trained Resnet18~\cite{he2016resnet} model.
 On average, we see that the bird classes are much better learned than the concepts.